grygy/pv217-microservices-materials/04/README.md

 The design of the API is designed to be easy to read and understand what the code does.
 It's a chain of operations that are executed when the previous operation is done.

-### Mutiny's JavaDoc

-You can leverage the power of JavaDoc that mut

 ### `onItem` and `transform` methods

 - `onItem` and `transform` methods are used to process the result of the asynchronous operation.
 It's event driven reaction to the result of the operation when it's done.